ucsb-ds/pl-dev-team/info/software.md

    export CPPFLAGS="-I/opt/homebrew/opt/openjdk@21/include"
    ```

-   You will need to find theses line in the text outputted by `brew install openjdk@21`
+   You will need to find these lines in the text outputted by `brew install openjdk@21`
    and run it in the terminal.
 It should be near the end of the output.

    Make sure you copy the commands from **your terminal output**, and **not** from this web page, since they